-NSG 407 (W) Gerontological Nursing (2) and Chronic Illness Management
+NSG 407 (W) Gerontological Nursing and (2) Chronic Illness Management

-Gerontological Nursing and Chronic Illness Management will provide an overview of gerontology and the sub-specialty of Gerontological nursing.
+Gerontological Nursing and Chronic Illness Management will provide an overview of gerontology and the subspecialty of Gerontological nursing.
 The diagnosis, management, and effects of chronic illness will be explored.
 The importance of cultural diversity will be examined in relation to its impact on the life trajectory.
 The inclusion of Quality and Safety Education for Nurses (QSEN) standards will expand the students understanding of strategies in caring for older adults.
-(Offered every semester.)
+Prerequisite or concurrent: Senior standing.
+(Writing Enriched Course)

-NSG 409 (D) Community and (5) Populations Health Nursing
+NSG 409 (D) Community and (5) Population Health Nursing

-This course offers an introduction to principles and concepts of community and population health nursing throughout the lifespan.
-Coordination and use of community resources, and advocacy are stressed to ensure quality, accessibility, cost effectiveness and continuity of health care.
+This course offers an introduction to principles and concepts of community health nursing throughout the lifespan.
+Coordination and use of community resources are stressed to ensure quality, accessibility, cost effectiveness and continuity of health care.
 Clinical experiences are provided in official and private agencies, school systems, and other health care delivery systems with an emphasis on population-focused care.
 Family nursing is explored through a family assessment.
+Prerequisite or concurrent: Senior standing and NSG 404.